 When I was searching for the battery on Amazon, many of the reviews I saw for the battery I ordered had reviews from people who also purchased it to replace the battery in these units so I knew I was ordering the correct one.
-The guide at iFixit also links to a battery on Amazon so you can’t go wrong.

 One word of caution though.
 If you’re not familiar or experienced enough with soldering, I’d advise you to find someone who is or do not attempt this at all.
 If done improperly, you risk damaging the battery circuit board and the new battery itself.